Qunzhang1996/Master_Thesis/README.md

 ```
 1. Finish the one degree vehicle kinematic model, done
 2. Linerize the model and try apply kf for it, done
-3. Try ACC for the car model.
+3. Try ACC for the car model
 ```